How To Add Google Analytics To WordPress?

 - return visitors

 - which page/post do they visit the most

 You can check all these and more with the help of the free tool “Google Analytics”.

-So, today I am going to help you to add Google Analytics to your WordPress website.
+So, today I am going to help you add Google Analytics to WordPress website.

 Don’t worry it’s easy to set up, just follow the article till the end.

-How to add and install Google Analytics to WordPress
+How to install and add Google Analytics to WordPress?

 Google Analytics is a powerful tool that provides valuable insights into your website’s performance, visitor behaviour, and marketing effectiveness.